Study Suggests Online Activity Tied to Weight Loss

 Previous studies of offline behavior suggested that diligent self-monitoring would be positively associated with weight loss.
 The scientists found this to be true online as well with the members who logged their workouts regularly.
 However, the research also revealed that greater weight loss is associated with social activity in the community.

 A health and lifestyle center can also provide significant support for your weight loss goals.
 For those unable to reach a center regularly, the Northwestern Medicine study suggests that active engagement in an online weight loss program is a positive approach, as well.
-The scientists are hopeful that the implications of their research could affect change in other areas of behavioral medicine, such as depression and alcoholism.
+The scientists are hopeful that the implications of their research could effect change in other areas of behavioral medicine, such as depression and alcoholism.